How did Justdiggit start?

 It is possible to stay informed and get updates on the bunds you bought.
 If you create an account through our new regreening platform and buy bunds there, you’ll get to see the farmer who dug your bund and when he dug it.
 Additionally, your impact and the regreened square meters are immediately visible!
 You even get to see a picture of your bund(s).
 Also, you will automatically be informed by email about the developments in our project areas.

 If you have donated through our regular donation page, your contribution has gone to all our regreening projects in Africa (not to bunds specifically).
 This donation will be divided over all our projects.
 Thus, your donation can be used to bring back trees in Tanzania, and/or it can sponsor the women’s grass seed project in Kenya.
-We cannot specify what your donation is being used for, but we can guarantee that – with your donation – hundreds of square meters are going to be regreened and thousands of liters of water will be stored.
+We cannot specify what your donation is being used for, but we can guarantee that – with your donation – hundreds of square meters are going to be regreened and thousands of litres of water will be stored.
 The impact that this has on water and food security, livelihood, biodiversity, and of course on the climate is huge!
 If you want to stay up to date on all our projects, you can subscribe to our newsletter.